Materials for You

 Leftover Inventory

-New this year, the Extended Sales Period has been replaced with a grace period to sell all leftover inventory.
-The 2025 Cookie Program ends March 30 – at this point all cookies should be transferred to girls in Smart Cookies.
-However, if your troop has remaining physical, on-hand inventory the troop has until May 31 to sell to customers.
-After May 31, any leftover inventory must be donated or used for troop snacks.
-You may not discount the cookies.
+Back again this year, Extended Sales Period has returned with a grace period to sell all leftover inventory.
+The 2026 Cookie Program ends April 12—at this point all cookies should be transferred to girls in Smart Cookies.
+However, if your troop has remaining physical, on-hand inventory the troop has until June 12 to sell to customers.
+After June 12, any left over inventory must be donated or used for troop snacks.
+You may not discount the price of cookies at any point during or after the Girl Scout Cookie Program.
 Please continue to follow all safety and sales guidelines during this period.

 Distributing Girl Rewards